Defining modules

 The body of a module tracks an internal environment by which macro references are resolved.
 This environment is constructed incrementally by each clause in the definition and consists of:

-- the visible modules, a map from identifier to module
+- the module bindings, a map from identifier to module definition

 - the exported symbols, an array containing symbol texts